dtcenter/MET/met/docs/Users_Guide/mode-td.rst

 The spatial orientation of an object (what traditional MODE calls the **axis angle** of an object) is gotten by fitting a plane to an object.
 As with the case of velocity, our optimization criterion is that the sum of the squares of the spatial distances from each point of the object to the plane be minimized.

 :numref:`mtd-axis_3d` gives some idea of the reason for fitting a plane, rather than a line, as MODE does.
-On the left in the figure, we see an object (in blue shaped like an “A”) at several time steps moving through the grid.
+On the left in the figure, we see an object (in blue shaped like an "A") at several time steps moving through the grid.
 For simplicity, the object is not rotating as it moves (though of course real objects can certainly do this).
 At each time step, the 2D MODE spatial axis of the object is indicated by the red line.
 In the center of the figure, we see the same thing, just with more time steps.
 And on the right, even more time steps.
 We see that the axis lines at each time step sweep out a plane in three dimensions, shown in red on the right.
 This plane is the same one that MTD would calculate for this 3D object to determine its spatial orientation, *i.e.,* axis angle.
 Indeed, for the special case of an object that is not moving at all, the MTD calculation of axis angle reduces to the same one that traditional MODE uses, as it should.

 .. _mtd-axis_3d: